Undergraduate and Postbac Research Assistants

 Kaytlin Armitage (she/her/hers)

-Kaytlin Armitage is a junior at ODU majoring in Psychology with a minor in Addiction Prevention and Treatment.
+Kaytlin Armitage graduated from ODU majoring in Psychology with a minor in Addiction Prevention and Treatment.
 After graduation, she plans to pursue a PhD in Clinical Psychology with a focus on trauma, specifically within the veteran community.
 Her interest in military mental health stems from her service in the Virginia Army National Guard and the stories of her fellow service members.
 In her free time, Kaytlin enjoys working out, spending time with friends, studying in the library, or watching her team, the Steelers, lose another game.

 Selah Ball (she/her/hers)

-Selah is a senior at the College of William & Mary majoring in psychology and minoring in kinesiology.
+Selah graduated from the College of William & Mary majoring in psychology and minoring in kinesiology.
 After graduation, she hopes to pursue grad school for Occupational Therapy (OT).
 Throughout her coursework, she has developed a research interest on the relationship between mind and body.
 In her spare time, she is either behind a camera shooting a short film or attempting to read books that have been collecting dust on her shelves.

 Mira Hopkins (she/her/hers)